odderaser/discordr/README.md

 send_file("updated_dataset.csv")
 ```

-You can use the `send_current_plot` or `send_current_ggplot` functions to send the last plot shown in the Plots tab of RStudio.
+You can use the `send_plot_code` or `send_current_ggplot` functions to either compile and send a graphic or send the last plot shown in the Plots tab of RStudio.
 If using a ggplot workflow, using the appropriate `send_current_ggplot` function is recommended to obtain the highest image resolution.

 ``` r
 send_current_ggplot()